eliotttak/GoFileEncoder/README.md

 #### File content
 The file is in the `JSON` format.

-The file is composed of four main parts:
+The file is composed of five main parts:
 - `general` contains the translations that will be used by at least 2 differents packages.
 - `Intro` contains the translations used only by the package `main`.
 - `CommonThings` contains the translations used only by the package `commonThings`.